ken343/maritime-royale/README.md

 *     Active     bool
 Determines if the Element should be enabled or not.
 This is not for image culling but rather for setting an Element to be completly dorment.
 *     UniqueName string
 The unique identifier for the Element.
 No two Elements may share a UniqueName during an online session.
-This is a nil value for all single player/non server related launches
+This is a nil value for all single player/non server related launches.
 *     ID         string
 Determines the owner of the Element.
 *     Components []Component